-- Was there social or other media coverage that could be referenced?
+- Can social or other media coverage be referenced?

-Not incorporating your agency’s people is a missed opportunity.
-When visitors see your team, it humanizes your agency, making people more likely to want to connect with you (compared to an “anonymous” website with no people shown).
-Additionally, if your agency's team is visibly diverse, it is a competitive advantage and may inspire interest in working with your agency.
+Excluding your agency's people is a missed opportunity.
+When visitors see your team, it humanizes your agency, making people more likely to want to connect with you (compared to an "anonymous" website with no people shown).
+Additionally, if your agency's team is visibly diverse, it is a competitive advantage and may inspire greater interest in working with your agency.

 Hopefully, you've identified the personas and roles that typically come to your website.
-You probably also know what types of questions they typically have and what information they are usually looking for.
+You may also know what questions they typically have and what information they usually seek.
 Make this information readily available to them on your website.

 Such content might be presented via a FAQ section, thought leadership content, videos, or blogs.
 It is an easy way to differentiate your agency and demonstrate your understanding of prospects' industry(s), challenges, and goals.
 To support a positive UX for visitors, remember to provide clear titles on your content and include indexing options to facilitate sorting by logical categories.

 If people are coming to your site and can't opt-in to your agency's blog or eNewsletter, how will you stay in touch with them?
-If they watch your videos, read your content, and visit pages to learn about your services, do they leave your site without ever hearing from you again?
-When someone reaches out to your agency, are you able to look them up and see what content they've viewed to understand their areas of interest and inform your conversation?
+If they watch your videos, read your content, and visit pages to learn about your services, do they leave without ever hearing from you again?
+When someone reaches out to your agency, can you look them up and see what content they've viewed to understand their areas of interest and inform your conversation?

-Part of a good experience is providing (only) highly relevant information to your prospects and clients.
-Use martech tools to quickly understand what content your prospects have viewed and interacted with.
+Part of a good experience is providing highly relevant information to your prospects and clients.
+Use martech tools to quickly understand what content your visitors have viewed and interacted with.
 Everyone across your organization should reference that detail in follow-up communications to be as relevant as possible.
-Additionally, use lead-generation tactics on your website to make it easy for prospects to stay in touch with your agency.
+Using lead-generation tactics on your website can also make it easy for prospects to stay in touch with your agency.

-Because of their related expertise, agency teams may put too much trust in their own intuition and opinions when it comes to their websites.
-Thinking that they “present” better than they do may lead them to skip some necessary steps to test for UX.
+Agencies' inability to see their website from an outsider's perspective is the #1 challenge to their websites.
+Because of their related expertise, agency teams may put too much trust in their intuition and opinions regarding their websites.
+Believing the agency's site "presents" better than it does may lead to skipping UX testing.

-Remember that you can't experience your agency or its website as an outsider.
-You will never have the experience of a prospect interacting with your agency and its website for the first time.
-So be cautious about thinking you understand your agency’s UX based on your own interactions.
+Remember that you will never have the experience of a prospect interacting with your agency and its website for the first time.
+So avoid drawing conclusions about your agency's UX based on your own interactions.

-The best way to confirm your UX is on point?
-Test.
-Be aggressive about seeking input from external parties about your agency’s UX and be willing to listen to their feedback even when it is counter to internal agency voices.
-Consider bringing in outside resources to audit your prospect-facing materials and discover what you are doing that is working or not.
-Treat your agency like a client and dig deeper to get real answers.
+Seek input from external parties about your agency's UX and listen to their feedback even when it is counter to internal agency voices.
+Consider bringing in outside resources to audit your prospect-facing materials.
+Treat your agency like a client and dig deeper to identify overlooked friction points.